BLG Logistics: Since 1998

-At the beginning of the 1990s, the objective was to develop from a local port company into an international logistics group, according to Detthold Aden, who as Chairman of the Management Board promoted this change from 1999 to 2013.Aden: Seehafenlogistik.
-In: Klaus, Krieger, Krupp (Hrsg.): Gabler Lexikon Logistik.
-P. 510.
+At the beginning of the 1990s, the objective was to develop from a local port company into an international logistics group, according to Detthold Aden, who as Chairman of the Management Board promoted this change from 1999 to 2013.
 Already in 1998, the organizational structure was revamped: The BLG Group was created with Bremer Lagerhaus-Gesellschaft -Aktiengesellschaft von 1877- as the general partner and the new BLG Logistics Group AG & Co.
 KG as the limited partner.
 As a holding company, the KG focused on the strategic orientation and growth of the Group.
 Since that time, several branch subsidiaries and affiliates have operated under the Group umbrella in corporate independence.
 They fall under the three operative divisions: automobile, contract and container.

 In 1999, the container business was merged with Hamburg's Eurokai into Eurogate.
-Today, this joint venture operates container terminals on the North Sea, on the Atlantic, in the Mediterranean Sea and on the Baltic Sea.
-Moreover, Eurogate has holdings in several inland terminals and railway cargo companies.BLG Logistics: Financial Report 2016, p.
-50.
+Today, this joint venture operates container terminals on the North Sea, on the Atlantic, and in the Mediterranean Sea.

 In 2002, BLG Logistics took over the contract logistics of Paul Günther Logistik AG (Hamburg) and thus gained logistics locations in eastern Germany.
 Furthermore, it acquired 50 percent of the shares in the vehicle forwarding company E.H.
-Harms Automobile Logistics operating in Bremen and Bremerhaven.BLG Logistics übernimmt 50 Prozent der Harms-Gruppe.
-In: Handelsblatt.
-April 8, 2002.
+Harms Automobile Logistics operating in Bremen and Bremerhaven.
 In 2009, the company increased its share to 94 percent.
-In the year 2002, the headquarters of BLG Logistics moved into a building next to the former American Consular Agency,BLG Logistics im neuen Bürogebäude.
-In: Deutsche Logistik-Zeitung.
-March 7, 2002. and since 2006, also into this historic building.
+In the year 2002, the headquarters of BLG Logistics moved into a building next to the former American Consular Agency, and since 2006, also into this historic building.

 In 2003, the high-bay warehouse went into operation at Bremen's Güterverkehrszentrum (cargo transport center).

 In 2008 the company acquired half the shares in CTL Car Transport Logistics GmbH.
 This company changed its name and became BLG AutoRail GmbH.
 Up to 2017, it expanded its rail vehicle carriers to some 1500 units.

 The contract division began in 2015 with the establishment of the Fashion logistics division.
 In 2016, the company acquired Fortagroup, followed in 2017 by the purchase of Kitzinger & Co. and its subsidiary Arno Rosenlöcher.
 In 2021, the company sold its forwarding activities in the sea and air freight business, which were organized in BLG International Forwarding, to Rhenus.
 Air & See; the BLG forwarding location in Bremen war not part of that deal.
 2022, a joint venture with Hyundai Glovis was launched in Bremerhaven.
+Since the end of 2022, the company has been a partner of the United Nations World Food Programme to provide logistical expertise in emergencies.
+In 2023, a permanent car train connection from Kelheim to Köseköy on the Sea of Marmara in Turkey was launched.
+In early 2025, Matthias Magnor took over the position of CEO from Frank Dreeke.
+In the same year, the company built another domestic terminal for cars at Ahlhorn Airport.
+In 2025, the company also agreed on a strategic partnership with the major Chinese shipping company COSCO, which relates to BLG's terminal in Bremerhaven.